i-am-sambit/SPDNetwork/README.md

 Installation
 ------------
-Currently SPDNetwork supports Swift package manager.
+Currently SPDNetwork supports Swift package manager. `However, It is in development stage.
+It will be available soon`

 Installation with Swift Package Manager
 ----------------------------------------------